NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 be quite different in each the stereo pair we tried, but the solver was able to minimize it in all cases.

-Fetch and prepare the the data as documented in :numref:`aster`.
+Fetch and prepare the the data as documented in :numref:`aster_fetch`.
 Here we will work with dataset ``AST_L1A_00301062002090416_20231023221708_3693``.

 A reference Copernicus DEM can be downloaded per :numref:`initial_terrain`.
 Use